wp-plugins/thin-out-revisions/readme.txt

 1. Go to Plugins - Add New page of your WordPress and install Thin Out Revisions plugin.
 1. Or unzip `thin-out-revisions.*.zip` to your `/wp-content/plugins/` directory.
 The asterisk is a version number.

-Thin Out Revisions comes with no setting options.
 Don't forget to activate the plugin before use it.

 == Frequently Asked Questions ==